Fall Meditation Retreat

 Monks and nuns, shamans, yogis, dervishes, chant masters, pilgrims, cantors, singers, and musicians have long known this universal secret.

-The Garrison institute has been holding residential retreats for over 20 years.
-They offer single and double rooms with communal bathrooms
+Serra Retreat Center has been holding residential retreats for over 70 years.
+They offer single and double rooms with shared

-on each floor (separated by gender.)
-Their delicious vegetarian meal options can accomodate vegan diets.
+bathrooms (between two rooms.)
+Their delicious meal options accomodate vegetarian and vegan diets.

 6:00 AM Group Meditation (45 min)